← Back to all plants

 Photo gallery

-Budding prickly pear
+Budding prickly pear pads

-Mature prickly pear patch
+Mature prickly pear clump

 Prickly pear at dawn

-Prickly pear growing on a tree
+Prickly pear and tree trunk